-The Flobert cartridge was developed in the mid-1800's after the inventor of the breech action
+The Flobert cartridge was developed by the inventor of breech action firearm, Mr Flobert of Belgium in the mid 1800's

 It was known as "The Garden Shotgun" and made by many manufacturers in the early to mid 1900's for short-range shooting of small rodents.

 Winchester introduced their version, the "Winchester Model 36 Shotgun" in 1920 and only made 20,306 guns; the firearm was discontinued

 in 1927 and Winchester stopped production of the cartridge some time shortly after 1927.

 Again, there are many different 9mm rim-fire shotguns in the U.S. and all should be able to use these cartridges, but as with any firearm it is